netlify/labs/features/graph/documentation/partner-onboarding.md

 # Partner onboarding requirements for Netlify Graph

-This document outlines the requirements for partners to integrate with [Netlify Graph](https://www.netlify.com/blog/announcing-netlify-graph-a-faster-way-for-teams-to-develop-web-apps-with-apis).
-By integrating with the Graph experience, partners can expose two key components to their customers:
+This document outlines the requirements for partners to integrate with [Netlify Graph](https://www.netlify.com/blog/announcing-netlify-graph-a-faster-way-for-teams-to-develop-web-apps-with-apis), which enables two key components for their customers:

 1. API Authentication
 2. Graph API/Explorer integration